Node Base Configuration

 fiInitialization via Data Directory

-To initialize pnc-geth with a preconfigured data directory, simply download and extract the data directory to a place of your choosing.
+To initialize devium-geth with a preconfigured data directory, simply download and extract the data directory to a place of your choosing.
 The data directory is exported as a tar file.
 An example command to do this is below:

 curl -o <path to data directory> -sL <URL to data directory>